{{ summaryHeading }}

 FAQ:

-Why are old Word documents rejected?
+Why is my old Word file rejected?

 What should I do when Conversion Messages shows warnings?